-T: I can't browse in the Internet via the Advanced Wireless 11g Router
+Q: I can't browse in the Internet via the High-Performance Wireless Router A: Check the following:

-Check that the LAN Link/ACT LED on the front panel is lit to indicate proper connection between the computer and the Advanced Wireless 11g Router.
-Check if both ends of the network cable are properly connected.

-Check that TCP/IP is installed on your computer (2-4).
+- ✓ Check that the LAN Link/ACT LED on the front panel is lit to indicate proper connection between the computer and the High-Performance Wireless Router. - \checkmark Check if both ends of the network cable are properly connected. - ✓ Check that TCP/IP is installed on your computer.
 For Windows 95/98, use a MS-Dos prompt to run "winipcfg" ("Ipconfig" for Windows NT).
 Check that the computer's IP Address is within the range of 192.168.1.2 ~ 192.168.1.254 and the Subnet Mask is 255.255.255.0.
-If you are using a fixed IP address, also check the Default Gateway IP Address and DNS address in "More".

-Check that the values as stated above are the same in Status Monitor (4-7).
+If you are using a fixed IP address, also check the Default Gateway IP Address and DNS address in "More". - \checkmark Check that the values as stated above are the same in Status Monitor).

-T: I get a time out error when I enter a URL or IP address.
+Q: I get a time out error when I enter a URL or IP address.

-Check whether other computers work.
-If they do, ensure the computer's IP settings are correct (IP Address, Subnet Mask, Gateway IP Address and DNS) (3-3).

-Check the Advanced Wireless 11g Router's settings are correct (3-3).
+A: Check if other computers work.
+If they do, ensure the computer's IP settings are correct (IP Address, Subnet Mask, Gateway IP Address and DNS).
+Then, check if the High-Performance Wireless Router's settings are correct.